hapa96/perl-final-project/README.md

     );
 ```
 The result of the statistics will then get printed with the `print_statistics_to_console` function in the [Printer](lib/Printer.pm) module.

 ## Extension 3 - Analyzing cohort performance and identifying below-expectation results
 The following criterias were choosen for suspicious exams:
-* less than 50% of all questions answered
+* Less than 50% of all questions answered
-* score < 50%
+* Ccore < 50%
-* more than 50% of answered questions are wrong
+* More than 50% of answered questions are wrong
 The function `suspicious_results` within the [Util](lib/Util.pm) module takes the result array with the hashes of all exams and generates a new hash, that contains all the suspicious exams with the corresponding criteria that was meet.
 This hash looks like the following:
 ```
  my %%suspicious_exams = (